keldefrawy/keldefrawy.github.io/_rd_articles/cargo-cult-science-machine-speed.md

 published: true
 dek: When the surface form of expertise becomes nearly free, institutions must decide which evidence remains expensive enough to trust.
 date: 2026-07-24
-updated: 2026-07-24
+updated: 2026-07-25
-version: "0.2"
+version: "0.3"
-version_sequence: 2
+version_sequence: 3
-revision_summary: Cross-series review distinguished scientific audit from the form-versus-witness argument while preserving the amplifier and no-intent-inference boundaries.
+revision_summary: Added the AI abundance inversion, common-mode independence tests, and a marginal-cost account of why verification becomes the scarce scientific output.
-reading_time: 17
+reading_time: 21
 central_claim: >-
   Large language models are epistemic amplifiers: they can scale verification inside institutions rewarded for correction, or scale scientific-looking output inside institutions rewarded for volume and confident novelty.
 claim_status: Provisional synthesis; historical essays are used as distinct diagnostic tools, not as predictions of modern AI